Lorel/wator_rb/readme.md

 ### LAUNCH SIMULATION

+You can enter your parameters in the dedicated form and click ```Run !```

-Start/stop the simulation by using 'S' key
+Stop/Restart the simulation by using 'S' key